 How does ABVM use the MAP® test?

-- Are ready to learn at or above grade level
+- Ready to learn at or above grade level.

-- Are performing above the norm for the Dioceses of Grand Rapids.
+- Performing above the norm for the Dioceses of Grand Rapids.